Requirements for the PhD Degree

 All students in the Graduate School of Arts and Sciences must be making satisfactory progress in order to be eligible for any type of financial aid.
 The following provisions are the interpretation of satisfactory progress for graduate students in OEB.

 - Students admitted in 2017 and later must have passed the qualifying examination and completed six letter-graded courses by the end of the third year.
-Students admitted before 2017 must complete four letter-graded courses by the time they defend their thesis.
+Students admitted before 2017 must complete four letter-graded courses by the time they defend their dissertation.

 - Students in their fourth year must participate in the G4 symposium in the spring.